getindata/terraform-azurerm-atlantis/modules/caddy-automatic-https/README.md

 # Atlantis with Caddy in Azure Container Group Terraform Module

-This submodule allows configuring Atlantis in Azure Container Group with Caddy as a side car container.
+This submodule allows configuring Atlantis in Azure Container Group with Caddy as a sidecar container.

 ---